mac389/Drug-Forum-Data-Mining/docs/ontology_manuscript.md

           person(X),
           substance_ingested(X,s1).

 This goal expresses the knowledge that individual _X_ has a likelihood of _p_ of manifesting effect _e_ if we know that he ingested substance _s1_.
-For this goal we calculate _p_ as the number of times that effect _e_ is mentioned with substance _s_ relative to the number of time that effect is mentioned with any substance.
-This is mathematically equivalent to the conditional probability of manifesting effect _e_ given ingestion of substance _s1_.
+For this goal we calculate the conditional probability of manifesting effect _e_ given ingestion of substance _s1_.

 The following Problog goal demonstrates the Markov logic statements associated with describing the pattern of coingestion.